About Native Iowa Woodland Understory Restoration

 Our resources page has references for publications on propagation, restoration, woodland and forest ecology and species composition, and plant identification and species distribution.
 There is also information for additional references, native plant nurseries, and useful websites.

-The information in this database has been compiled since 1998 by Cathy Mabry McMullen, affiliate assistant professor at Iowa State University and Larissa Mottl, biological field station manager at Grinnell College.
+The information in this database has been compiled since 1998 by Cathy Mabry McMullen, adjunct associate professor at Iowa State University, and Larissa Mottl, biological field station manager at Grinnell College.
 The database will continue to be updated as we learn about the propagation and restoration potential of more species.
 We invite users to evaluate the information and provide feedback.
 Input from users will help us expand and improve the database.